-1. As an integral part of manufacturing, production, extraction, or furnishing transportation, communications, or certain public utility services.
+1. As an integral part of manufacturing, production, or extraction, or of furnishing transportation, communications, or certain public utility services.

 As a research facility in these activities.
 For the bulk storage of fungible commodities (including commodities in a liquid or gaseous state) used in these activities.